Outsider (rapper): 2010–2012: The Outsider, Hero and military service

-2013-present: Rebirth Outsider and Sniper Sound conflict
+2013–present: Rebirth Outsider and Sniper Sound conflict

-In June 2013, after a three year hiatus, Outsider announced plans to release his 4th studio album in July.
+In June 2013, after a three-year hiatus, Outsider announced plans to release his 4th studio album in July.
 On June 25, 2013, Outsider pre-released the single "Crying Bird" featuring Lee Soo Young.

 On July 4, 2013, Outsider filed a lawsuit against Sniper Sound over financial issues.
 In a press release, Outsider claimed he never received proper pay or credit for his various activities and copyrights.
 Sniper Sound in turn filed an opposing lawsuit against Outsider calling him to halt his recent activities.
-The conflict broke when fans were unable to buy Outsider's previous songs from 2007-2010 released under MC Sniper's Sniper Sound because they were no longer available.
+The conflict broke when fans were unable to buy Outsider's previous songs from 2007 to 2010 released under MC Sniper's Sniper Sound because they were no longer available.

 On July 22, 2013, despite the conflict with his former label, Outsider made his first official comeback after being discharged from the military with the mini album "Rebirth Outsider" under his own label "ASSA Communication".
 The album's title track Bye U features G.O. of MBLAQ as Outsider's first idol collaboration.
 The album also features San E, Tymee (formerly E.via) and more.